sf-wdi-24/rails_bog_app/readme.md

 <% end %>
 ```

 Go to `localhost:3000/creatures/new` in the browser, and inspect the HTML for the form on the page. `form_for` is a "form helper", and it generates more than what you might guess from the `erb` you wrote in the view.
-Note the `method` and `action` in the form - what route do you think we should define next?
+Note the `method` and `action` in the form - what route do you think you should define next?

 #### 4. Define a route to `create` creatures in the database